CBSF Grant Reporting Guide

 Activity records from one organization's workspace portfolio can be shared to multiple pacts.
 Activity records can only belong to a single organization workspace - you cannot add records from different organizations to the same Pact.

-Chances are, you may need to make changes to the activity records linked to the pact.
+Do you need to make changes to the activity records linked to the pact?
 You can create or edit activity records within the existing pact.

 Remove demonstration activities from your pact